okadash/chrootkit/README.md

 # about

-chrootkit is a simple chroot builder and buldler.
+chrootkit is a simple chroot builder and bundler.
 You can easly create your chroot environment for the specified command set.

 ```
 addlib bc some_chrootdir